sruddy1/ir-docs-portal/docs/index.md

 # UDIR Pipelines

-Select a pipeline from the left sidebar.
+Select a page from the left sidebar.